 - Greater social and team skills

 In class music at Haberfield PS students develop skills in singing, movement/dance, instrumental work and music composition.
 The Music Education program also links with drama and introduces senior students to the use of technology in music.

 As part of the Music Education program at Haberfield Public School all students in Years 1 to 6 learn the recorder.

-Participation in the co-curricular instrumental program is ever increasing, with over 300 students now involved in choir, band, guitar, recorder and string programs.
+Students are encouraged to join and particiapte in one of the following music groups, choir, band, guitar, recorder, guitar and string programs.
 The La Festa performing arts concert is a showpiece of our school and features all performing ensembles and a number of talented students.
 It also serves as a fundraising event that raises money towards school programs.